enso-org/enso/docs/distribution/launcher.md

 the REPL, running a project, Enso scripts or the language server.

-The launcher automatically infers which Enso version to used, based on the project configuration.
-If used outside an Enso project, the `default` version from global user configuration is used.
+The launcher automatically infers which Enso version to used, based on the parameters and configuration:
+ - When running a project or the language server, the version specified in project configuration is used.
+ - When running the REPL, if the current directory is inside a project, the project version is used, otherwise the `default` version from the global configuration is used.
+The current path is the working directory unless overridden with the `--path` parameter.
+ - When running an Enso script, if that script is located inside a project, the project version is used, if it is outside a project, the `default` version is used.

 Additional arguments passed to the launcher are forwarded to the launched component.